2-6-6-2: Miscellaneous

-The Clinchfield purchased ten larger engines in 1910: 24" x 32" high pressure and 37" x 32" low pressure cylinders.
+The Clinchfield purchased ten larger engines in 1910: 24 x 32 in high pressure and 37 x 32 in low pressure cylinders.
 The latter were rebuilt in 1923, notably including superheaters, and continued to operate until 1952.

-The Galveston, Harrisburg & San Antonio Railroad, part of the Texas and New Orleans Railroad, a subsidiary of the Southern Pacific Railroad, purchased twelve engines with 21.5" x 30" high pressure and 33" x 30" low pressure cylinders in 1910, which they dubbed "Mogul Mallets".
+The Galveston, Harrisburg & San Antonio Railroad, part of the Texas and New Orleans Railroad, a subsidiary of the Southern Pacific Railroad, purchased twelve engines with 21.5 x 30 in high pressure and 33 x 30 in low pressure cylinders in 1910, which they dubbed "Mogul Mallets".

 They were retired in 1929–30.

 Five engines built in 1912 for the Missouri, Oklahoma & Gulf Railroad, later Kansas, Oklahoma and Gulf Railway were slightly smaller.

 The most unusual engines of this wheel arrangement were the twelve cab-forward examples built for the Southern Pacific Railroad, class MM-2, in 1912.
-Like all cab-forward engines they were oil fired; they had 63" drive wheels, 25" x 28" high pressure and 38" x 28" low pressure cylinders.
+Like all cab-forward engines they were oil fired; they had 63 in drive wheels, 25 x 28 in high pressure and 38 x 28 in low pressure cylinders.
 They were intended for passenger service but proved unstable at speed.
 One derailed while pulling the Overland Limited at Applegate, California in 1912, and they were soon converted to 4-6-6-2 by replacing the front truck with a four-wheel design, and re-designated class AM-2.

-A ca-1915 catalog of the Baldwin Locomotive Works lists nine sizes of standard gauge 2-6-6-2 locomotives, along with four sizes available in either 36" or meter gauge.
+A ca-1915 catalog of the Baldwin Locomotive Works lists nine sizes of standard gauge 2-6-6-2 locomotives, along with four sizes available in either or gauge.